 |Prior to 1999

 You must complete the federal estate tax return (IRS Form 706) for the date of the decedentís death before filling out the Maryland estate tax return.
 If the estate is not required to file a federal return, you must still complete a pro forma federal return.
 Using information from the federal return, you should complete the Maryland estate tax return, Form MET-1.

 Include the federal return, complete with all schedules, attachments and supporting documents when filing the Maryland estate tax return.
-In all cases, you must submit a certified death certificate, the last will and testament and any applicable trusts.
+In all cases, you must submit a certified death certificate, the decedentís last will and testament and any applicable trusts.
 Additional attachments may be requested, including, but not limited to, date of death appraisals, bank and investment account statements, Form 712s, mortgage statements, and substantiation of other deductions.

 Use the appropriate version of Form MET-1 for the date of the decedent's death.